Released on the 7 July 2022, the Measures for the Security Assessment of Outbound Data Transfers becomes effective from 1 September (‘Measures’).

-Mainly, the security assessment applies to two data handlers who transfer aboard important data and/ or personal information collected and generated in the territory of the People’s Republic of China.
+Mainly, the security assessment of outbound data transfers applies to two data handlers who transfer aboard important data and/ or personal information collected and generated in the territory of the People’s Republic of China.

-For companies who do not fall in the above scope, a security assessment is still applicable to those companies meeting one of the following conditions.
+For companies who do not fall in the above scope, the security assessment of outbound data transfers is still applicable to those companies meeting one of the following conditions.

 - Transferring important data aboard